Black Tea Benefits, Nutrition Facts and How to Prepare - Dr. Axe

 Brewing can vary between different varieties of black tea so always read packaging directions carefully.

 Black tea has many uses in the kitchen, too, and it can be used in DIY body care recipes.
-Here are some non-food ways to use this tea’s benefits:
+Here are a couple non-food ways to use this tea’s benefits:

 Risks and Side Effects